Not yet a Member?

 Join us in Chicago for the latest trends and technology in talent management, and what to expect in the future.

-As the East Coast digs out from under historic snowfalls, and local government and transit agencies ask people to stay in their homes as the clean-up continues, employers must decide whether to require employees to come to work.
+When snowstorms and other winter weather make commuting hazardous, employers must decide whether to require employees to come to work.
 If workers can’t due to dangerous travel conditions, should they still get paid?

 It doesn’t usually sit well with employees, but they can be required to use their accrued paid time off (PTO) during inclement weather events, wage and hour attorneys say.